-Although there are no resource-related reasons why you would not want Uptime Infrastructure Monitor to monitor all Hyper-V host and ESX servers in your virtual infrastructure, other factors may dictate your monitoring policies:
+Although there are no resource-related reasons why you would not want Uptime Infrastructure Monitor to monitor all ESX servers in your virtual infrastructure, other factors may dictate your monitoring policies:

-- because the VMs on your Hyper-V or ESX servers count toward your Uptime Infrastructure Monitor license, you may have resource monitoring restrictions that require prioritization - you are not interested in keeping performance metrics for some parts of your virtual infrastructure (e.g., some VMs are used for testing, and are not considered mission-critical) - similarly, as ignored VMs do not appear in live monitoring pages in Uptime Infrastructure Monitor such as Global Scan or the Resource Scan dashboards, you may want to exclude non-essential VMs to avoid cluttering the views
+- because the VMs on your ESX servers count toward your Uptime Infrastructure Monitor license, you may have resource monitoring restrictions that require prioritization - you are not interested in keeping performance metrics for some parts of your virtual infrastructure (e.g., some VMs are used for testing, and are not considered mission-critical) - similarly, as ignored VMs do not appear in live monitoring pages in Uptime Infrastructure Monitor such as Global Scan or the Resource Scan dashboards, you may want to exclude non-essential VMs to avoid cluttering the views

-On the Hyper-V host or VMware vCenter Element's Info page, you can view its complete inventory, broken down by logical groupings created in the vSphere Client (e.g., by datacenter).
-It is here you can add or remove Hyper-V or ESX hosts or VMs (as individual machines, or in groups at the datacenter or cluster level) from the ignore list.
+On the VMware vCenter Element's Info page, you can view its complete inventory, broken down by logical groupings created in the vSphere Client (e.g., by datacenter).
+It is here you can add or remove ESX hosts or VMs (as individual machines, or in groups at the datacenter or cluster level) from the ignore list.